QMonkey/monkey-vim/README.md

 ## Introduction

-Maybe you feel like your IDE is not powerful or convenient.
-Therefore, you may install lots of plugins.
-After that, you may find your IDE is too slow!
-That is unbearable!
-Finally, you have to choose between powerful and lightweight.
-Perhaps you can also install an IDE for a specific programming language.

-The project monkey-vim, aims to make a powerful and fast IDE.
+The project monkey-vim, aims to make a powerful, fast and cross platform IDE.

 ## Screenshot